webala/customGit/Readme.md

    The staging directory is located in the .customGit directory.

--  **commit**: Moves the staged files from the staging directory to the objects directory and creates a commit object.
+   **commit**: Moves the staged files from the staging directory to the objects directory and creates a commit object.
 Changes the HEAD reference to point to the new commit.

    ```bash
    ./customGit.sh commit <commit-message>
    ```

--  **diff**: Prints the diff between two working trees.
+-  **diff**: Prints the difference between two working trees.
+It can be used to compare the working tree of the current branch with the working tree of a different branch.
+It can also be used to compare the working tree of the current branch with the staging directory.

    ```bash
    ./customGit.sh diff <treeHash1> <treeHash2>
    ```

--  **branch**: Create a new branch.
+   **branch**: Create a new branch.

    ```bash
    ./customGit.sh branch <branchName>
    ```

--  **checkout**: Switch to a branch.
+   **checkout**: Switch to a branch.

    ```bash
    ./customGit.sh checkout <branchName>